 When a student believes a faculty member has treated him or her unfairly related to a course taught or grade received in a course for which the student is registered, the student is encouraged to speak with the faculty member regarding their concern and attempt to reach a mutual agreement.
-Under very rare circumstances, a student and faculty member may not be able to resolve a matter through informal conversation or a student may wish to appeal a decision made by the faculty committee of their perspective school.
+Under very rare circumstances, a student and faculty member may not be able to resolve a matter through informal conversation or a student may wish to appeal a decision made by the faculty committee of their School (Academic Affairs Committee for School of Counseling and Faculty Council for School of Ministry).
 In those cases where a student desires to appeal a decision, the following appeal procedure should be utilized.